WeylandMod/WeylandMod/README.md

 * Allow to log in to server without password if user listed in permittedlist.txt on server.
 * Allow to remove Steam password request on connection through `Steam > View > Servers > Favourite`.
   * Note: if you enable this option your server will be listed as server without password (no key icon) on Community Servers tab in the game.

-### HostName Resolve On "Join IP"

-You can now also join to server by hostname, instead of IP.
-Just type your server's DNS name and port and you will be connected to server.
-Note: this is client-side feature only.

 ## Roadmap